mauree155/Trade---Customs-Analysis/README.md

 ### 2. Product Categories (HS codes & sections)
-- Imports are concentrated within a narrow set of product categories.
-- **HS Code 28721000 alone contributes 7.79% of imports (≈ $150B)**.
+Imports are concentrated in a small set of product categories.
+For example, HS Code 28721000 alone contributes 7.79% of imports, roughly $150 billion.

-- Section VI (Chemicals & Allied Industries) is the largest, making up ≈ 22% of imports.
-Section XI (Textiles and Textile Articles) and Section XVI (Machinery & Electrical
+Section VI (Chemicals and Allied Industries) is the largest category, making up around 22% of total imports, followed by Section XI (Textiles and Textile Articles) and Section XVI (Machinery and Electrical Equipment).

-- The **top 5 HS codes collectively account for nearly 28%** of trade value.
-- This concentration means disruptions in just a few product classes would significantly impact trade revenue.
+The top five HS codes collectively account for nearly 28% of total trade value.
+This concentration indicates that any disruption in these product categories due to supply chain issues, regulatory changes, or global demand shifts could significantly impact trade revenue.

+Understanding which categories dominate trade allows customs to prioritize monitoring and risk management for high-value sectors.
 ```python
 # Top 5 HS codes by CIF value
 hs_share = df.groupby("HS_code")["CIF_value($)"].sum().nlargest(5)